-Hot Girls Wanted: Turned On and American Playboy offer a compelling viewpoint on porn
+Hot Girls Wanted: Turned On and American Playboy offer a compelling viewpoint on porn- Entertainment News, Firstpost

 Hot Girls Wanted: Turned On tries to present a more holistic view.
 In episode one ('Women On Top'), for instance, the makers follow Suze Randall — Playboy's first female staff photographer — and her daughter Holly, who also shoots high-on-glamour erotic photographs.
 The Randalls rue how much the industry has changed since Suze's times; money is tight, deadlines are tighter and the limits — well there are none.
 Holly describes how she'll never shoot 'swirlies' (where the woman performer's head is pushed into a toilet by the male actor, during intercourse), and that she may soon have to look for work outside the industry.
 Meanwhile, we also see in action Erika Lust — a Spanish filmmaker of erotic movies — who firmly believes that more women behind the camera in the porn industry can only be a good thing, and lead to healthier depictions of sex.

 In episode three ('Owning It'), we're introduced to Bailey Rayne, a 24-year-old adult actress who is also an entrepreneur (she work as an assistant agent, recruiting new girls into the business).
-Bailey mainly performs solo acts; she is also a 'camgirl', spending hours engaging with fans, stripping for them etc from her bedroom, over her webcam.
-The episode also features another successful camgirl, Salena Storm, and one of Bailey's new recruits, a girl named Bonnie who seems to engage in increasingly reckless behaviour as her stay in the industry progresses.
+Bailey mainly performs solo acts; she is a 'camgirl', spending hours engaging with fans, stripping for them etc from her bedroom, over her webcam.
+The episode features another successful camgirl, Salena Storm, and one of Bailey's new recruits, a girl named Bonnie who engages in increasingly reckless behaviour as her stay in the industry progresses.

 In (what I found) significant imagery, we see Bailey picking up and greeting girls in the same way that we saw Riley (do) in the 2015 Hot Girls documentary.

-Note: (Editor's note: Hugh Hefner, the founder of America's iconic men's lifestyle magazine Playboy, passed away at the age of 91 on 28 September, 2017.
-We are republishing this piece, which discusses the last ever chronicle of Hefner in Amazon Prime's American Playboy series, contrasted with Netflix's Hot Girls Wanted: Turned On, which looks at the porn industry today — as shaped by Hefner and others like him.)